Popcodesgithub/Assignments-SQL-JS-APIs/README.md

 # Helen-Allen-Full-Stack

-## A private repository for assignments and projects related to the CFG Full stack stream - Helen Allen
+## A private repository for assignments and projects related to the Full stack stream - Helen Allen

 **I'm a scouser (originally from Liverpool), and I speak English and Italian!** :speech_balloon: